xinyuanli2000/FABCNN/README.md

 The model also returns a collection of its feedback activations, at different levels in the model.
 These are used to generate plots to visualise the model's attention regions, against the original input image.

-Further plots are generated showing the region of the XML bounding box, if available.

-### Function arguments

 The ExecuteFeedbackCNN functoin requires the following inputs.
 If running in PyCharm, these can be configured in the ExecuteFeedbackAttentionCNN run configuration.

 1. Path to pre-trained feedback attention model, as .PT file.
 Should be of one of the the PyTorch CNN implementations in the classes/classifier subdirectory of this project.
-2. Path to input image, e.g. from ImageNet-100 test set, as JPEG or PNG
+2. Path to input image/directory, e.g. from ImageNet-100 test set, as JPEG or PNG
 3. Path to local log file output
 4. Path to output directory, where generated images will be saved
 5. Path to directory of XML files containing bounding box annotations

-### Data requirements (data supplied separately from this repo)

-1. Pre-trained feedback model(s), matching torch.nn.Module-derived classes in classes/classifier
-2. ImageNet-100 test set, with subdirectories renamed as 'xxx_class_name' for readability
-3. Bounding box annotations (XML files)
+## change_color.py / change_position.py

+The two script are used to creat new test dataset.

 ### Python environment